voltrb/docs/en/docs/volt_time.md

 ## Calculations

 VoltTime has the same kind of calcuation methods as Rails adds to Time.
+These calculations work in Ruby and Opal.

 | Method              | Description                                              |
 |---------------------|----------------------------------------------------------|